ortizfer/Software-2016-2017/README.md

 Code for Proteus 2.0 Missions

 """
+8-Fernando Ortiz 22/02/17 4:54PM
+created additional functions listen and bop_it for logic on missions

 7- Carlos J. Figueroa 2/22/2017 4:31pm
 Modified Timer class, removed redundant methods and properties.